Do You Need Tips For Your Driving Test?

 As of January 13, 2020, Nevada driving test takers do not have to worry about parallel parking.
 The Nevada Department of Motor Vehicles (DMV) eliminated parallel parking from driving tests in an effort to reduce repeat visits.
-This may be good news to anyone planning on taking the exam.
+This may be good news to anyone planning on taking the Nevada drivers test.

 Although you no longer have to worry about parallel parking, there are other portions of the exam that might trip you up.
 Here are some Nevada driving test tips if you are planning on taking the exam soon.